Coastal fisheries in Sweden: from a changing sea to a robust science-policy environment (SEA2POL+)

 To disentangle the relative importance of various factors determining fish population dynamics and sustainability of coastal fisheries, long-term data of fish abundance, fishing efforts and tools, relevant climate parameters and seascape configurations are needed.
 This facilitates modelling of potential fish stock changes under different pathways of climate change in the near future.

-The aim of this PhD project is to compile relevant fisheries-, climate- and geographical data to assess the drivers of long-term population dynamics of commercially important fish along the Swedish west coast.
+The aim of Elena Tamarit Castro's work is to compile relevant fisheries-, climate- and geographical data to assess the drivers of long-term population dynamics of commercially important fish along the Swedish west coast.
 Using fish time series covering most of last century as well as detailed information of fishing efforts, drivers of long- and short-term population changes will be investigated.
 Given the potential, but understudied, impact of extreme events (such as heatwaves and drought/floods) on fish, this will be specifically examined.

 The gained information will subsequently be used to make risk assessments of selected coastal fish populations for the near future under different Representative Concentration Pathways, using climate model simulations.